jyotil-raval/interview-questions/ReactJS/03 Advanced Level.md

 > _Conclusion_: Choosing the right approach for handling asynchronous actions depends on factors like project requirements, complexity, and team familiarity with different middleware solutions.

-#### Advanced 5> Describe the purpose of React Suspense and how it can be used to improve user experience.
+#### Advanced 5> Describe the purpose of React Suspense and how it can be used to improve user experience

 > _Purpose_: React Suspense is a feature that enables components to "suspend" rendering while waiting for asynchronous data to resolve, improving perceived performance and user experience.